noiseprotocol/noise_spec/noise.md

 For an example of Bob-initiated notation, see [Section 10.2](#the-fallback-modifier).

 ## 7.3.
-Handshape pattern validity
+Handshake pattern validity

 Handshake patterns must be **valid** in the following senses: